- November 18, 2019

 Platforms

-Kingdom Under Fire 2 is a multiplayer role playing game with a fantasy theme.
+Kingdom Under Fire 2 is a single player and multiplayer open world hack and slash game with a fantasy theme.
 It was developed by Blueside and was released on November 18, 2019.
 It received mostly positive reviews from both critics and players.

 IT’S AN MMO Gain levels, earn experience: Choose one of five unique heroes, master thrilling missions as you unravel an unforgettable story, craft epic gear and train up a powerful army.
 IT’S AN RTS Master tactics, win victories: Your elite units stand behind you like a wall of steel, baying for the blood of your enemies.
 Take direct control of a colossal war machine and dominate Bersia’s battlef…